certtools/ieps/007/README.md

 ### Bot constructor

 The operator constructs the bot by initializing the bot's class.
-Global and bot configuration parameters are provided as paramter to the constructor in the same format as IntelMQ runtime configuration.
+Global and bot configuration parameters are provided as parameter to the constructor in the same format as IntelMQ runtime configuration.

 ```python
 class Bot: